browserengineering/book/book/scripts.md

 [run-to-completion scheduling][rtc].
 Once you allow a Turing-complete language in your browser, all bets are off!

-Chapter 13 will have a lot more to say about ways browsers deal with potentially slow JavaScript.
+Chapter 13 will have more to say about ways browsers deal with potentially slow JavaScript.
 :::